Yes, it's 21 years.

 Absolutely!
 In fact, the locals, aka 'Kiwis', are the friendliest people in the world.
 You will find shopkeepers, bartenders, and even people on the street stopping to talk to you and offer you help and advice to make your visit more enjoyable.
 Kiwis are generally relaxed, trustworthy, and just plain nice!

 No way.
 In fact, the winter is a great time to travel.
 It’s much less expensive (winter rates can be less than half of summer rates) and less busy and you can enjoy snow sports.
 But you’ve got to be in a winterized motorhome to be comfortable.
-All of our motorhomes are designed for four seasons.
-For more information, check out our Motorhome Travel in Winter guide.
+All of our motorhomes are designed for all seasons.

 Our motto is “drive less, see more”.
 Whether you’re planning a mini break, relaxing getaway, or lengthy sojourn, we recommend travelling no more than 200km each day on average.
 See our suggestions of NZ road trip itineraries.